onfido/onfido-android-sdk/README.md

 **Introduction screen**

-By default all variants show an introduction screen.
-This is an optional screen only for face variant.
+By default, all variants show an introduction screen.
+This is an optional screen only for the photo variant.
 You can disable it using the `withIntro(false)` function.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forPhoto()